openharmony/docs/en/application-dev/arkts-utils/source-obfuscation.md

 }
 ```

-For APIs that are not declared in the d.ts file of the so library (such as `foo` below), if you want to use it in the ArkTS/TS/JS file, you need to manually keep the names of the APIs.
+For APIs of the so library (such as `foo` below), if you want to use it in the ArkTS/TS/JS file, you need to manually keep the names of the APIs.

 ```
 import testNapi from 'library.so'